-The vast majority of these issues are overuse in nature.
-This occurs when an area is exposed to a stress it cannot tolerate, over a long period of time.
-Many of these injuries could have been avoided in the first place, are not complicated, and can be easily rehabbed if some basic principles are applied consistently.
-Before getting into what I have found is a useful framework to follow for run of the mill aches & pains, let’s look at some reasons why these niggly injuries can hang around for longer than necessary.
+Overuse injuries occur when an area is exposed to a stress it cannot tolerate, over a long period of time.
+Many of these injuries could have been avoided in the first place, are not particularly complicated, and can be simply rehabbed if some basic principles are applied consistently.
+Before getting into what I have found is a useful framework to follow for run of the mill aches & pains, let’s look at some reasons why these niggly golf injuries can hang around for longer than necessary.

 From my observations communicating with 1000’s of golfers there are a number of reasons why simple injuries are not well managed, which is hugely affecting the length and quality of recovery for the average case.